 Philadelphia’s only ALL scholarship camp.

-Our first two weeks of camp are two separate single sessions.
-For each session, campers are presented with a challenge.
-They then spend their afternoons in ensembles working to create a new work based on that challenge.
-Past challenge have included “murder mystery, fill in the middle, no stage, etc.”
+Our first two weeks of camp were two separate single sessions.
+For each session, campers were presented with a challenge.
+They then spent their afternoons in ensembles working to create new work based on that challenge.
+Past challenges have included “murder mystery, fill in the middle, no stage, etc.” Summer 2014 challenges were…

 The first challenge this summer will have campers present a live news show on stage at the Suzanne Roberts Theatre.
 Through an exploration of what news means to us today and where we get our news, students will need to have their own sources as they bring us a completely live look at a produced news show.
 Their show is not limited to only what we see in front of the cameras.
 The students decide just what type of news show they’d like to produce and then they do just that- produce it… the entire thing!

 The second week will challenge campers to use select slips of paper from a bucket determining location, color, prop, a wild card in a different language and a device commonly used for communication.
 Using these pre-determined elements as a structure, campers will tell a story about the challenges of communicating.
 By exploring different methods and tactics used in daily communication, campers will make keen observations and gain insight into the struggles associate with effectively communicating with one another.
 Their insights and observations will then be layered into their story.